Nikitha2309/Nikitha-Reddy/README.md

  ### Hey there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

- - 😀 I'm a STEP Intern at Google
+ - 😀 I was a STEP Intern at Google worked with Android TV team.
+ - 💻 I am a Microsoft Learn Student Ambassador.
  - 👩‍🎓 An Undergrad student at IIT Guwahati majoring in ECE with minor in CSE
  - 📌 I have enormous interest in Web Develpoment and Open Source.
  - 🧐 Have a glance of my work [here](https://github.com/Nikitha2309)